-The CWA allows each state to use an amount equal to four percent (4%) of its capitalization grant to fund the administration of the CWSRF program.
-For SFY 2025, the State will take \$333,514, or approximately 4.0%, of the FFY 2024 CWSRF Base capitalization grant for administration of the CWSRF program.
+The CWA allows a state to use an amount equal to four percent (4%) of its capitalization grant to fund the administration of the CWSRF program.
+For SFY 2026, the State will use \$650,118, or approximately 4.0%, of the FFY 2025 CWSRF Base capitalization grant for administration of the CWSRF program.

-D. Set-Aside for Technical Assistance
+D. Technical Assistance

-The CWA allows states to set aside up to two percent (2%) of each capitalization grant to fund technical assistance (TA) services to rural, small, and tribal publicly owned treatment works.
-For SFY 2025, the State does not plan to take this set-aside from the FFY 2024 CWSRF Base Capitalization Grant.
+The CWA allows states to set reserve up to two percent (2%) of each capitalization grant to fund technical assistance (TA) services to rural, small, and tribal publicly owned treatment works.
+For SFY 2026, the State does not plan to take funding for TA from the FFY 2025 CWSRF Base Capitalization Grant.
+TA funding is allocated under the FFY 2025 General Supplemental Capitalization Grant and will be paid for from recycled funds which is accounted for below.

-E. Estimated Funds Available - State Fiscal Year (SFY) 2025
+E. Estimated Funds Available - State Fiscal Year (SFY) 2026